thovarMS/5clickTemplates/RawCluster/Readme.md

 # This template is UNDER DEVELOPMENT
 <img src="https://github.com/thovarMS/beegfs-shared-slurm-on-centos7.2/blob/master/workInProgress.png" align="middle" />

-I am currently working on adding SLES 12SP1
+I am currently working on:
+- adding SLES 12SP1,
+- simpler OS switch in the user parameters,
+- checking hn and cn deployment script

-For using CentOS 7.1 use the root template on https://github.com/tanewill/5clickTemplates/tree/master/RawCluster
+For using CentOS 7.1 deployment use the root template on https://github.com/tanewill/5clickTemplates/tree/master/RawCluster

 # Simple deployment of a VM Scale Set of Linux VMs with a jumpbox